pi-star-2025/pi_star/101_floors.md

 It also represents the team that fell into the "maze", "rabbit hole" of the goddesse's blackhole in order to help a very cursed situation.

 This team had been leading a Heaven Tower around Year 0, which was going to become a kingdom of God, which the deferred 3's on earth/moon rose into being in the starmind.
-It's a tranistion of understanding how this happens, so that when you change your perspective the deferred 3s actually rise into existing as the heaven characters.
+It's a transition of understanding how this happens, so that when you change your perspective the deferred 3s actually rise into existing as the heaven characters.

-Or by 17000-2000+ the starmind characters were going to need to fall into helping the humans on earth, and that kind of story always invovles the sun burning the gods in some way, creating some nightmare that drops them down.
+Or by 1700-2000+ the starmind characters were going to need to fall into helping the humans on earth, and that kind of story always involves the sun burning the gods in some way, creating some nightmare that drops them down.

 For example 2001 was the start of real nightmares.
 Bc the earth had bet humans would be ready to be judged by then.
 This bet gave her power to help with some technology and godly intelligence.
 But now the Starmind Tower was vulnerable to being attacked, and parallels caused the two stories to get entangled.
 Bc it was so "vibrant" to the Mind of the Star.